Thorns appoint former goalkeeper Karina LeBlanc as GM

 LeBlanc, also a former goalkeeper for the Canadian national team, is currently the head of women’s soccer for CONCACAF, the confederation for North and Central America and Caribbean soccer.
 She plans to step down from that post to focus on the Thorns.

-In an interview Monday with The Associated Press, she said she spoke to the current Thorns players this weekend.
+In an interview Monday with The Associated Press, she said she spoke to the current Thorns players over the weekend.
+She vowed to put players at the forefront going forward.

 “I felt that this was the right move based on their response, because I think it’s time that everyone understands that this is a moment in time where we pause, we learn, we realize what we can do better, and then we connect and then we rise,” she said.
 “And that’s how I’m looking at it.
 It’s a time for us all to connect and rise.
 And I get to do that knowing what it’s like to sit on the other side and playing for the club and now knowing with all my years of experience in CONCACAF and doing a lot of things at the global level, I see a bigger picture.”